5l1v3r1/learning_for_oscp/basics/dns/whatdnsis.md

 ### Understanding Wildcard Entries
 **WildCard** - A wildcard entry is used to provide response for subdomains that do not exist.
 For e.g. let's say we have a domain example.com.
 If we set a wildcard record for *.example.com and give it the value example.com then the requests for all the non-existent subdomains of example.com (for e.g. abcd.example, blah.example.com) will point to example.com.
 In the information gathering stage of a penestration test of a website, it is important to identify the subdomains and the ip-addresses corresponding to them.
 Introducing a Wildcard feature reduces this to a small extent.

 **Bypassing Wildcard entries** - In case wildcard entries are set on a particular domain, they could be bypassed to reveal information about it's subdomains.
 This is done by brute forcing the subdomains.
 We have a wordlist in which we contain the subdomain names we want to test the domain against.
 Then we do a ping of all these subdomains. if these domains resolve to an IP-address different than the host IP-address, then we can very surely say that this subdomain actually exists.
 However before performing a brute force it would be better to actually check if Wildcard entries are enabled or not.
-For that we can better to actually check if
+For that we can ping some random subdomains for e.g. 434234.example.com and see if it's IP-address is the same as the host IP-address(in this case example.com).
+If this is the case for some random subdomains, then we can clearly say that wildcard entries are enabled for this domain.
+We will perform a demo of this in the coming section.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5MjAzNTI2OSwxNjI1OTEzMzMxLDE0OD
+eyJoaXN0b3J5IjpbLTU5MzY3ODM3NSwxNjI1OTEzMzMxLDE0OD
 czNDQ2MTQsMTc0NDU3NjUzLDIwMzc3MzYzNDAsNzIyMTE0MzQ2
 LDYwOTI4MjU5Myw3MTM4MTE0ODMsLTE2OTIzNzcxNCwzNTY5MD
 YyOSw4ODgxMjYzMDQsNDMyNzcwODk4LDQwNzQ4MjE0OCwtMjA4